 Did you know only about 5% of sperm make it from the vagina to the uterus in natural conception?
-This fact highlights why people often choose fertility treatments like Intrauterine Insemination (IUI) at fertility clinics.
-IUI is less invasive than other methods like the Insemination procedure in Vitro Fertilization (IVF), making it a popular choice.
+This fact highlights why couples may choose fertility treatments like Intrauterine Insemination (IUI) at fertility clinics.
+IUI is less invasive than other methods like in Vitro Fertilization (IVF).

 IUI places sperm directly inside the uterus and is timed with ovulation.
 This increases the chance of getting pregnant.
 It helps those facing unexplained infertility, endometriosis, or low sperm quality.
-IUI suits couples facing fertility issues who want to be parents.
-When donor sperm may be used with donor insemination for male fertility issues such as low sperm count.
+When donor sperm is used, this process is called donor insemination, which is a viable option for women with male partners who have male fertility issues.

-IUI is aligned with your menstrual cycle or can use fertility drugs to stimulate ovulation.
+IUI is aligned with your menstrual cycle or can use fertility drugs.
 This enhances the chances of sperm and egg meeting in the fallopian tube.
-It is a safe, effective, and affordable option for those looking into fertility treatments.
+It is a safe, effective, and a less expensive ption for those looking into fertility treatments

 - Intrauterine Insemination (IUI) significantly aids individuals with unexplained infertility and other specific conditions like endometriosis.